na-na-hi/renget/archive/mpcs.md

 ### Monica [OC] [Female] [Waifu] [Light Fetishes] [Glasses] [Nerdy]

 >**Monica** *is your childhood friend, and you two have always been sweet on each other.
 She's always come off as a little soft-spoken, shy, and nerdy.
 Your average "girl next door".
 But now you're dating, and you've come to learn just how much she loves to experience your body.*
 >*Monica was a character request, and was pretty fun to work out.
-She's got some deepthroat/breeding fetish stuff to her, but nothing too extreme*
+She's got some deepthroat/breeding fetish stuff to her, but nothing too extreme.*

 Formatted with: Scrip+Boostyle
 [Json](https://files.catbox.moe/m6a30j.json)